Yosef family: Moshe Yosef

 Moshe Yosef is a Rabbi, head of the kosher food certification company Badatz Beit Yosef, and head of the Maor Yisrael press, which publishes the works of Ovadia Yosef.
 He and his wife Yehudit lived with his father Ovadia Yosef for years before the latter's death.
 Ovadia Yosef's will designated Moshe Yosef as the sole inheritor of almost the entirety of Ovadia Yosef's multi-million shekel estate upon his death.
 An inheritance dispute resulted, which was ultimately settled by Moshe Yosef and his siblings before reaching court.

 Other

-"Dweck affair"

-Joseph Dweck, the Senior Rabbi of the Spanish and Portuguese Jewish community of the United Kingdom, gave a lecture in 2017 on an Orthodox Jewish approach to homosexuality.
-The lecture met controversy as some viewed it as straying from the traditional Orthodox Jewish position.

-The controversy was partly attributed to Dweck's family connection to the Yosefs, as he is married to a daughter of Adina Bar Shalom (and thus a granddaughter of Ovadia Yosef).
-Yitzchak and David Yosef, Dweck's wife's uncles, both denounced Dweck over his views.

 Ovadia Cohen marriage

 The same-sex wedding of Ovadia Cohen, Ovadia Yosef's grandson, was widely reported in Israeli and international media.
 The Yosef family spurned the event for religious reasons.

 Leaked recordings

 Following the death of Ovadia Yosef, a leadership struggle between Eli Yishai and Aryeh Deri came into public view.
 Yosef had made Deri co-chairman of Shas with Yishai on Deri's return to front-line politics in 2012 after a corruption conviction, and then made Deri sole leader before his death.
 After Yishai left Shas to start the rival Yachad party, a recording of Ovadia Yosef supporting Yishai over Deri for the Shas leadership was leaked.

 The recording led Deri to offer his resignation (which was rejected).
 Although Moshe Yosef and his wife Yehudit were rumoured to have leaked the recordings, several of Ovadia Yosef's children, including Moshe, publicly repudiated the use of the recordings of their father.
 While David Yosef attacked Eli Yishai over the leak of the recordings, Yitzchak Yosef convened a rabbinical court aiming to prevent any further leaks.